-From earning $12/hour working in a call centre and then consulting for a $100,000,000,000 telecommunications company when I was 25-years old to building a $15,000,000 hospitality company in Toronto in two years and then starting over again with the motivation to build a fast casual restaurant brand.
+From earning $12/hour working in a call centre and then consulting for a $100,000,000,000 telecommunications company when he was 25-years old to building a $15,000,000 hospitality company in Toronto in two years and then starting over again with the motivation to build a fast casual restaurant brand.

 Michel joins 1-800-GOT-JUNK?’s corporate office as a call center agent earning $12/hour.